53v3n3d4/Zukan-Icon-Theme/README.md

 > Dependecies

-> ST4 uninstall orphans dependencies.
+> ST4 uninstall unused dependencies.
 So dependency [`ruamel-yaml`](https://pypi.org/project/ruamel.yaml/) should be deleted when you uninstall/remove package, if not used by other packages.

 ## Upgrade